Behavioral segmentation examples: 10 advanced segments for increasing engagement and conversion

 Image shows an order confirmation email with relevant product recommendations based on the customer’s most recent purchase.

-7. Customers who left a review, either positive or negative
+7. Customers who bought a specific product and left a review, either positive or negative

 “Then, when you make your new product announcement email, you’re going to have a different variation of the campaign for that segment that says something like, ‘The product you love in a new color,’” he explains.